Camp Baker- barrier-free special needs facility

 “This is the best vacation my son can have because the staff really understands the needs of children with multiple disabilities, whatever they may be.”

-Children ages 6 through adult with developmental disabilities receive care and supervision from our well-trained team of counselors, specialists and program directors.
+Participants ages 6 through adult with disabilities receive care and supervision from our well-trained team of counselors, specialists and program directors.
 A low staff-to-camper ratio ensures individual attention.
 Beyond assistance with personal hygiene, meals, toileting and medication management, campers participate in therapeutic, recreational and social activities to achieve these goals:

 - Develop friendships

 - Improve social skills

 - Master new skills for community living